AlbertoV5/DxTracker-Reaper/README.md

 # DxTracker for Reaper (Resemblyzer)

+## Requirements
+- Resemblyzer and its requirements
+- Pandas

 Track different speakers with AI and add the info to a Reaper project

 To Do 1: